-- You have multiple points on your license
+- Drivers with multiple points on their license

-- You have caused more than two accidents in a single year
+- Drivers who have caused more than two accidents in a single year

-- You purchase and drop insurance policies multiple times a year
+- Drivers who purchase and drop insurance policies multiple times a year

 An insurance company that you have made a claim against may determine that you are a high-risk driver simply because they are the ones that paid your claim.